Trans Atlas: MH20 • Talat n Yacoub > Ouneine > Ouaougdimt > Aoulouz • 88km

 19 (69) Tizi n Oulaoune 2200-m high point.
 The track now eases off as it descends.
 (Photo, bottom of the page.)

-23 (65) Fork with sign (photo below).
-Left at this fork is the old track to Igli as mentioned above.
-Keep right to continue descending to the villages in the Ouneine basin visible to the west.
-Eventually at a junction around KM35 you join the new extension of the P1735 which is continuing E probably towards Igli following a lower route.
-The P1735 crosses the basin to the SW and threads through a small pass back into the hills.
+23 (65) Fork with sign (photo below: ‘Map Junction’).
+East at this fork is a rough track which in 9km job s the new road to Igli as mentioned above.
+Keep right (south) to continue descending to the villages in the Ouneine basin visible to the west.
+Eventually at a junction around KM35 you join the new extension of the P1735 which is goes E towards Igli over a 2500-m terrace.
+The P1735 crosses the basin SW and threads through a small pass back into the hills.

 54 (34) Sidi ali ou Brahim.
 Turn sharp left, drop down to the stream and up the other side.
-The track is a bit rough to the first village, but that’s why they invented suspension.
+The track is initially a bit eroded and loose as it climbs to the first village, but that’s why they invented suspension.
 It then eases off as it rises above the valley on a terrace (right) with great views down to the villages below.
 You could be in the Cevennes or the Pyrenees, but you’re in the High Atlas.
 It could be worse.

 78 (10) Join the tarmac (MH6) by the reservoir.